kenjiskywalker/alfred-get-utc-workflow/README.md

 ## Install

-Download [packed workflow](https://github.com/kenjiskywalker/alfred-get-utc-workflow/raw/master/get-utc-time.alfredworkflow) and open it.
+Download [get utc workflow](https://github.com/kenjiskywalker/alfred-get-utc-workflow/raw/master/get-utc-time.alfredworkflow) and open it.

 ## How to use